cyberark/ansible-conjur-collection/README.md

 ### cyberark.conjur-collection

-This collection contains plugins to be used for CyberArk Conjur & DAP [ansible galaxy](https://galaxy.ansible.com/cyberark/conjur).
+This collection contains plugins to be used for CyberArk Conjur & DAP hosted in [ansible galaxy](https://galaxy.ansible.com/cyberark/conjur).

 ### Requirements